Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

 </p>
  </blockquote>
  Here, two things are present: Some metrics and a highlighted text.
- The metrics are measure of how well the linear model approximate the complex model: the closer the "KL divergence" is to $$0$$ the better, and the closer the "score" is to $$1$$ the better.
-Here the score are very close their best values, which indicates that the linear approxiation is locally pretty good, and that there good chamces that the model explanation can be trusted.
+ The metrics are a measure of how well the linear model approximate the complex model: the closer the "KL divergence" is to $$0$$ the better, and the closer the "score" is to $$1$$ the better.
+Here the score are very close to their best values, which indicates that the linear approximation is locally pretty good, and that there are good chances that the model explanation can be trusted.

  In the highlighted text we see that the words that contribute the most in the classification are "died" and "people" (you can get the numerical value of the contribution of each word by hovering the words with your mouse).